dotnet/csharplang/spec/expressions.md

    decimal operator /(decimal x, decimal y);
    ```

    If the value of the right operand is zero, a `System.DivideByZeroException` is thrown.
 If the resulting value is too large to represent in the `decimal` format, a `System.OverflowException` is thrown.
 If the result value is too small to represent in the `decimal` format, the result is zero.
-The scale of the result is the smallest scale that will preserve a result equal to the nearest representantable decimal value to the true mathematical result.
+The scale of the result is the smallest scale that will preserve a result equal to the nearest representable decimal value to the true mathematical result.

    Decimal division is equivalent to using the division operator of type `System.Decimal`.